rehierl/abstract-properties/10-x-hierarchies/11-0-setup-variations/2-1-subset-di-re.md

 <!-- ======================================================================= -->
-# subset, DI xor RE
+# subset, DI ex-or RE

 - assume each si to be a unique set of elements
 - (si -> sj) := (si subset-of sj)